Christine K. Clemens

 Christine began her legal career in 2008 as a staff attorney at Public Counsel in Los Angeles, first in the Homelessness Prevention Law Project, and then in the Center for Veterans Advancement (CVA).
 There, she provided direct legal services to homeless youth, families, individuals, and veterans.
 From 2012-2019, she served as a Managing Attorney and Pro Bono Coordinator for the Veterans’ Services Group at Finkelstein and Partners, LLP in New York.

 In April 2018, Christine was appointed to the CAVC Committee on Admission and Practice.
-She is a member of the New York State Bar Association Committee on Veterans where she has served on the CLE Subcommittee and has worked collaboratively to produce Amicus briefs to the Court of Appeals for the Federal Circuit and U.S. Supreme Court.
-She is a member of the CAVC Bar Association.
-She is a sustaining member of NOVA and currently serves on the Regulation Comment Committee and the Amicus and Litigation Committee.
-Since January 2019, she has served on NOVA’s Board of Directors, where she currently holds the position of Secretary.
+She is also a member of the CAVC Bar Association.
+From 2013-2019, she served as a member of the New York State Bar Association Committee on Veterans where she worked collaboratively to produce Amicus briefs to the Court of Appeals for the Federal Circuit and U.S. Supreme Court and to coordinate CLE on veterans issues.
+She is a sustaining member of NOVA and currently serves on the Regulation Comment Committee and as co-chair of the Amicus and Litigation Committee.
+Since January 2019, she has served on NOVA’s Board of Directors, where she currently holds the position of Vice-President, formerly Secretary.

 - State Bar of California